maxburian/SAXS_py3/doc/Fit2d.rst

    o.clip=40
    SAXS.makeplot(o,arg)

-In the Tail region the blue halo (Poisson error) signifies that there are not enough counts to make good statistics.
+In the tail region the blue halo (Poisson error) signifies that there are not enough counts to make good statistics.

 .. plot::